bcgov/nr-bcwat/backend/database_initialization/README.md

     ```
     This dict consists of the data that needs to be imported in to the `bcwat_ws` schema.

+- `nwp_stations`: A dictionary with the origin table as keys, and values being a list with the following:
+    ```
+    [<destination_table_name>, <query>, <destination_schema>, <needs_station_id_join>]
+    ```
+    This dict consists of the data that needs to be joined to the `nwp_flow_metric` data, as well as the `extreme_flow` data.

 - `climate_var_id_conversion`: A dictionary with the original `variable_id` as keys and the new `variable_id`s as values.
 This is required because in the original database, the climate variables and water variables are not in the same table.

+- `data_import_dict_s3`: This is a dictionary that is used to dictate the order that the files should be downloaded/imported from the S3 bucket, as well as the transformations required for before it goes into the database.
+The values of the keys are also a dictionary with the following structure:
+    ```
+    key: {"tablename": string, "schema": string, "needs_join": Boolean}
+    ```
+    Where the `"tablename"` is the name of the destination table, `"schema"` is the name of the destination schema, and `"needs_join"` indicates whether the data needs to be joined to a separate table or not.

 The constants are used to create the database schema and populate the tables with data from the source database.